dhrubo55/personal-blog/content/posts/day-62-understanding-jmx-and-its-architecture-agent-level.md

 A JMX agent is a management entity that runs in a JVM and acts as the liaison between the managed beans (MBeans) and the management application.
 The various components of a JMX agent are outlined in the following sections:

-MBean Server
+1. MBean Server
-Agent Services
+2. Agent Services
-Protocol Adaptors and Connectors
+3. Protocol Adaptors and Connectors

-MBean Server
+### MBean Server

 The MBean server is the core component of a JMX agent.
 It’s a registry for objects in a JMX agent that are exposed to management operations.
 An object that is registered with the MBean server is visible to management applications.
 The MBean server exposes only the management interface of an MBean, never its direct object reference.

 Any resource that you want to manage from outside the agent’s JVM must be registered as an MBean with the server.
 The MBean server provides a standardized interface for accessing MBeans within the same JVM, giving local objects all the benefits of manipulating manageable resources.
 MBeans can be instantiated and registered by:

-Another MBean
+1. Another MBean
-The agent itself
+2. The agent itself
-A remote management application
+3. A remote management application

-When you register an MBean, you must assign it a unique object name.
+When you register an MBean, `you must assign it a unique object name`.
 A management application uses the object name to identify the object on which it is to perform a management operation.
 The operations available on MBeans include:

-Discovering the management interface of MBeans
+1. Discovering the management interface of MBeans
-Reading and writing their attribute values
+2. Reading and writing their attribute values
-Performing operations defined by the MBeans
+3. Performing operations defined by the MBeans
-Getting notifications emitted by MBeans
+4. Getting notifications emitted by MBeans
-Querying MBeans by using their object name or their attribute values
+5. Querying MBeans by using their object name or their attribute values